 I could keep going on and on about the logistic and plothole problems with this episode.
 It’s just mind-boggling how bad it got.
 (Shipping containers do not work that way!)

 Now, one difference in episode three is that the action scenes are generally more exciting than what we got in episode two.
 It’s only when you think about the plot or logic that things fall apart.
 We also didn’t get much fun banter between Sam and Bucky.
-On the other hand, Zemo is a fun, and the actor does a really good job dancing between being charming and menacing.
+On the other hand, Zemo is quite fun, and the actor does a really good job dancing between being charming and menacing.
 It was nice to see them doing something with Sharon Carter; making her be really angry about taking all of the consequences for actions in Captain America Civil War without any of the praise and certainly not a pardon, unlike some of the other characters (Bucky and Sam, specifically).
-It was also really fun surprisde to see the character of Ayo (one of the Wakanda Dora Milaje) at the end of the episode.
+It was also really fun surprise to see the character of Ayo (one of the Wakandan Dora Milaje) at the end of the episode.

 I enjoyed parts of this episode.
 But the way the plot, motivations, and logistics keep crashing through my willing suspension of disbelief leaves me worrying that I’m not going to enjoy the series at the end.

 Because I like the MCU versions of Bucky and Sam so much, I will undoubtedly stick it out.
 I just hope I don’t regret it.

 Edited to Add: Episode Four: "The Whole World Is Watching" is a considerable improvement, answering some of my plothole questions and moving character arcs forward.
 Full review soonish.